radoondas/apachebeat/README.md

-# apachebeat
+# ApacheBeat
 Current status: DEVELOPMENT release.
-Do not use in production.
-Beat will be highly developed following days.
+Do not use in Production.
+Beat will be highly developed in the following days.

-## Descrtiption
+## Description
 This is beat for Apache HTTPD server-status page.

+## Thanks to
-Beat is highly motivated by nginxbeat.
+Beat is highly motivated by nginxbeat (https://github.com/mrkschan/nginxbeat).
 In fact nginxbeat served as a template.
 Thanks!!